azeem/azeem.github.com/src/content/posts/introducing_jstatic.md

 });
 ```

 There are two flows in this example.
 Our intention is to generate an index.html file which contains a list of articles.
 The "index" flow specifies that it has dependency on the "articles" flow.
 (Note that the "articles" flow doesnt have destination ie. no files are written, the flow runs nonetheless and the result is available).
 Because of the dependency structure, jstatic runs "articles" flow before the "index" flow.
 During the "index" flow, the list of files from "articles" flow is made available to the generators.
 The swig generator makes dependency results available inside the templates.
-Thus index.html written as follows, can generate a list of articles (many to one).
+Thus index.html written as follows, can generate a list of articles.

 ```
 <ul>